alphagov/publishing-api/doc/pact_testing.md

 rake task.
 It then checks out the master branch of publishing-api and verifies the pact against that branch using the `pact:verify:branch` rake task.

-When a new version of gds-api-adapters is released by bumping the version, the job will also publish the pact as the released version, by running the `pact:publish:released_version` rake task.

-In publishing-api itself, the Jenkins job runs the `pact:verify` rake task to verify the current branch against both master and that released version pact.
+In publishing-api itself, the Jenkins job runs the `pact:verify` rake task to verify the current branch against the master branch.

 ## Running the pacts in development

-You can use `pact:verify` locally to run the current branch against the master and released version pacts stored in Pact Broker.
+You can use `pact:verify` locally to run the current branch against the master branch of pacts stored in Pact Broker.
 If you need to run them against a local version of gds-api-adapters, run the tests in that directory and then set the `USE_LOCAL_PACT` env variable:

     USE_LOCAL_PACT=1 bundle exec rake pact:verify